-Art, music, mate and meat, Cirque du Soleil and the city's annual marathon!
+Art, music, and cultural diversity!
 Just a few of the highlights of what's happening in the city this week.

 Where?
 Centro Cultural San Martín.
 Sarmiento 1551.

 The San Martín cultural centre's Sala Muiño opens its doors to receive leading figures from the jazz scene every Tuesday, with free entry.
 This Tuesday November 20, Pablo Ledesma Cuarteto make a tribute to Gato Barbieri, two years after the Argentine saxophonist's death.

 When?
 Until January 2019.